Data-driven control of continuous-time systems: A synthesis-operator approach: Conclusion

 \section{Conclusion}

 We developed a synthesis-operator framework for derivative-free data-driven control of continuous-time systems.
-By embedding input and state trajectories into synthesis operators, we provided an operator-based representation of systems that are compatible with the given data.
-By this representation, we characterized the informativity properties for system identification and for stabilization.
-Moreover, we derived a necessary and sufficient LMI condition for noisy data to be informative for quadratic stabilization.
-Future work will extend the synthesis-operator approach to settings where only input-output data are available.
+First, we characterized the set of data-consistent systems by embedding state and input trajectories into synthesis operators.
+Next, the finite-rank structure of the synthesis operators allowed us to obtain matrix-based characterizations of informativity properties for identification and for stabilization in the noise-free setting.
+Finally, we derived a necessary and sufficient LMI condition for noisy data to be informative for quadratic stabilization.
+Future work will extend the synthesis-operator approach to settings involving only input-output data or continuous-time data reconstructed from sampled measurements.